-The first (top) row of Fig.~\ref{fig:fig3} shows a 2DFT spectrum for co-linear polarized excitation, where the dominant peak is the $X_{hh}$; for this laser tuning the difference in the oscillator strengths of the excitons is apparent.
-A weak axial $B_{hh}$ peak is observed to be about 10\% of the $X_{hh}$, displaced towards the $\Omega_{\tau}$ axis.
-The real part of the spectrum shows dispersive lineshapes resulting from EIS many-body interactions.\cite{Li} Additionally, the $B_{hh}$ feature is a negative dip sitting on the shoulder of the $X_{hh}$.
-This negative dip occurs because the polarization associated with the $\left\vert X\right\rangle $ to $\left\vert B\right\rangle $ transition has the opposite sign to those for the $\left\vert g\right\rangle $ to $\left\vert X\right\rangle $ transition.
-Overall, the surprising strength of the exciton populations (and of course the lineshapes) can only be attributed to many-body interactions\cite{Zhang2} and exceed the strengths expected from perturbative calculations based on the excitonic level scheme.\cite{Yang}
+The first (top) row of Fig.~\ref{fig:fig3} shows the co-linear polarized 2DFT spectrum, where the dominant peak is the $X_{hh}$.
+A weak axial $B_{hh}$ peak is observed to be about 10\% of the $X_{hh}$, displaced towards the $\hbar\omega_{\tau}$ axis.
+The real part of the spectrum shows dispersive lineshapes resulting from EIS.\cite{Li} Additionally, the $B_{hh}$ feature is a negative dip sitting on the shoulder of the $X_{hh}$.
+This negative dip occurs because the polarization associated with the $\left\vert X\right\rangle $ to $\left\vert B\right\rangle $ transition has the opposite sign to that for the $\left\vert g\right\rangle $ to $\left\vert X\right\rangle $ transition.
+Theory has shown that the strength of the $X_{hh}$ is enhanced and its lineshape is dispersive due to many-body interactions.\cite{Zhang2,Yang}

-The second row of Fig.~\ref{fig:fig3} shows a 2DFT spectrum for co-circular polarized excitation, where the strength of the $X_{hh}$ peak and its dispersive lineshape indicate the continued dominance of many-body interactions.
-This spectrum is generally weaker than for XXXX excitation (approximately 75\%), because some quantum pathways that contribute to the exciton features are switched off.
-For this polarization pure biexcitons are also forbidden and the $B_{hh}$ feature is absent from the spectrum.
-Mixed biexcitons features are allowed and expected as axial peaks adjacent to the hh-lh and lh-hh cross peaks.
-The lack of a biexcitonic features suggest that they are weaker than the single-species contributions.
-Additionally, the hh-lh exciton coupling peak strengths are more asymmetric for co-circular excitation, which is consistent with the reduced QBs in the co-circular TFWM data in Fig.~\ref{fig:fig2}(b).
-Indeed the cross-peaks in this polarization configuration are purely due to many-body coupling.
-Modelling this spectrum theoretical has been addressed previously,\cite{Kuznetsova} where it was found that experiments can only be reproduced by including Coulomb correlations beyond the Hartree-Fock approximation.\cite{Zhang2}
+The second row of Fig.~\ref{fig:fig3} shows the co-circular polarized 2DFT spectrum, where the strength of the $X_{hh}$ peak and its dispersive lineshape indicate the continued dominance of many-body interactions.
+This spectrum is weaker than for XXXX excitation (approximately 75\%), because some perturbative pathways are switched off.\cite{Yang} Pure biexcitons are spin-forbidden, thus the $B_{hh}$ feature is absent from the spectrum.
+Mixed biexcitons features are allowed and expected as axial peaks adjacent to the $X_{hh-lh}$ and $X_{lh-hh}$ cross peaks.
+The lack of mixed biexcitonic features suggest that they have weaker oscillator strengths than the $B_{hh}$ contribution.
+In addition, the off-diagonal peak strengths are weaker and more asymmetric than for XXXX, which is consistent with the reduced beats in the co-circular TFWM data in Fig.~\ref{fig:fig2}(b).
+Modelling this spectrum has been addressed previously,\cite{Kuznetsova} where it was found that experiments can only be reproduced by including Coulomb correlations beyond the Hartree-Fock approximation.\cite{Zhang2}